konsumer/pfxr-c/README.md

 - **Same randomization**: Uses the same XorShift algorithm for deterministic results
 - **Same parameters**: All sound parameters have identical ranges and behavior
 - **Same audio processing**: Faithful reproduction of the synthesis pipeline
+- **URL**: Interchangeable, so you can use [this UI](https://achtaitaipai.github.io/pfxr/) to get your sound right, then use the URL in your game-code

 Example equivalency: